President Trump Slaps China With More Tariffs Amidst Trade Negotiations

 “We look forward to continuing our positive dialogue with China on a comprehensive Trade Deal, and feel that the future between our two countries will be a very bright one,” he added.

-The announcement came as a surprise for analysts, and happened shortly after the two powerhouse countries had a number of “constructive” trade discussions in Shanghai.
-They were the first meetings to take place between the U.S. and China since the G-20.
+The announcement came as a surprise for analysts and happened shortly after the two powerhouse countries had a number of “constructive” trade discussions in Shanghai.
+They were the first meetings to take place between the U.S. and China since the G20 summit.
 A White House statement added that negotiations will continue through September in Washington.

 Meanwhile, stocks tumbled in light of the announcement.

 This was not the first time that Trump had imposed tariffs on the Middle Kingdom in the series of trade wars between the two countries.
-In May, the former businessman stunned policy makers by raising tariffs on over $200 billion in Chinese goods to a whopping 25 percent.
+In May, the former businessman stunned policymakers by raising tariffs on over $200 billion in Chinese goods to a whopping 25 percent.

 Meanwhile, China’s spokesperson at the foreign ministry, Hua Chunying, said at a daily press briefing that Beijing would have to take countermeasures in light of Trump’s new decision.